Ways to migrate multiple email accounts to Microsoft 365 or Office 365

 If your organization has many large PST files, you can use the Import Service to migrate email data to Microsoft 365 or Office 365.

-You can use the Import Service to either upload the PST files through a network, or to mail the PST files in a drive that you prepare.
+You can use the Import Service either to upload the PST files through a network, or to mail the PST files in a drive that you prepare.

 Migrate email from another IMAP-enabled email system